derekburgess/jaws/README.md

 - `OPENAI_API_KEY`

-Optional: By passing `--api`, both scripts can pull and run local models.
-Passing `starcoder` to `jaws-compute` will use bigcode/starcoder2-3b and passing `llama` to `jaws-advisor` will use meta-llama/Meta-Llama-3-8B-Instruct.
+Optional: By passing `--api transformers`, both scripts can pull and run local models. `jaws-compute` currently uses `bigcode/starcoder2-3b` and `jaws-advisor` currently uses `meta-llama/Meta-Llama-3-8B-Instruct`.
 Both of the local models require a Hugging Face account and that you request access to use each model.
 Feel free to adjust the model usage, but either way create an env variable for:

 - `HUGGINGFACE_KEY`